After the Bruiser faded away in the 1980’s, Tamiya resurrected the all metal, three-speed concept with the Mountaineer. Continue Reading >>

 Continue Reading >>

-The Datsun 280ZX was the second offering in the Racing Master series from Tamiya.
+The Porsche 956 was the fifth offering from Tamiya in their Racing Master series.
 Continue Reading >>

 Random Photosselected from the RC/GrabBag.com Archives:

 Powered by PosterGal beta

 Featured VideoCox Dune Buggy